 However, if the weather is unusually hot and dry, a weekly deep soaking

 will produce larger, longer-lasting blooms.
-For both spring
+For both spring and summer bulbs,

 start watering when the flower buds first appear on the plant if the soil